AFCON 2025: Nigerian star rated best player so far, Samuel Chukwueze in top 5

 - Eric Chelle's side registered three wins from three to maintain a perfect record at the continental showpiece

-- Two of the Nigerian stars have been ranked in the tournament's top five players so far, as the group matches are concluded
+- Two Nigerian stars have been ranked in the tournament's top five players so far, as the group matches are concluded

 The Super Eagles of Nigeria have made a strong statement at the ongoing 2025 Africa Cup of Nations tournament in Morocco, after maintaining a perfect record in the group stage.